raramuridesign-cc/mautic101/cloudflare-workers/README.md

 # 🌐 **Step 2 — Add Worker Routes (Critical)**

-To rewrite iframe content, you must bind the Worker to:
+Since Mautic forms can be served from any path on your domain, bind the Worker to cover all routes:

 ```
-mydomain.com/go/form/*
+mydomain.com/*
-*.mydomain.com/go/form/*
+*.mydomain.com/*
 ```

 This ensures:

-* The parent page is rewritten (if needed)
+* All HTML pages on your domain are processed
-* The iframe HTML is rewritten
+* Both iframe and JavaScript embedded forms are styled
 * Any subdomain (e.g., www) is included
-* Bare domain `mydomain.com` is included
+* Forms from any folder/file are covered

 ---